andrewsuzuki/euler/README.md

 # euler

-[Project Euler](https://projecteuler.net/) solutions by Andrew Suzuki, written in Python, Ruby, Javascript, Clojure, Java, and C.
+These are my [Project Euler](https://projecteuler.net/) solutions.
+I've written them using an assortment of Python, Ruby, Javascript, Clojure, Java, and C. Enjoy!

 ## Testing

-Run
+Run the following to test all solutions.
+Or, look in the test directory for the language-specific tests.

 ```
 $ cd test
 $ ./test_all
 ```

-to test all solutions in every language found in solutions/.

 ## Solutions

-To look up a solution under a language, look in the solutions/ directory.
+To look up a solution under a language, simply look in the solutions/ directory.
 To look up a language under a solution, see below.

-* 001
+* 001 - Python, Clojure, Java, C, JS, Ruby
-    * Python